+- The Office of Academic Programs

-- · The Office of Admission and Professional Services
+- Office of Teacher Educatiion & Professional Services

-- · The Center for Gifted Education
+- The Center for Gifted Education

-- · Project H.O.P.E.
+- Project H.O.P.E.

 - T/TAC (Training and Technical Assistance Center)

 - The Learning Resource Center

 Assistantship opportunities also exist in other offices on the William and Mary campus.
 Many of these opportunities are jointly supported by the office where the assistantship occurs and the School of Education and are referred to as "cooperative assistantships."
 However, opportunities often exist where a School of Education student is entirely supported by the office or agency where the assistantship is housed.
 Many of these opportunities relate to the student's specific career goals.